-Billie Eilish's "No Time to Die" is the Perfect Bond Theme for Today's OO7
+Is Billie Eilish's "No Time to Die" Actually a Perfect Bond Theme?

-Singer Billie Eilish recently released the highly anticipated theme song for the upcoming James Bond film, No Time to Die, and contrary to many people's fears, Eilish’s subdued and moody ballad is already winning over fans of both her music and one of OO7's longest and most beloved traditions.
+Singer Billie Eilish just released the highly anticipated new theme song for the upcoming James Bond film, No Time to Die, and contrary to many people's fears, Eilish’s subdued and moody ballad is already winning over fans of both her music and one of OO7's longest and most beloved traditions.

 Full disclosure.
-When it was first announced that director Cary Fukunaga and MGM were turning to eighteen-year-old Billie Eilish to take on the title song for the 25thfilm in the Bond franchise, I, like most, was a little skeptical.
+When it was first announced that director Cary Fukunaga and MGM were turning to eighteen-year-old Billie Eilish to write and sing title song for the 25th entry in the Bond franchise, I was a little skeptical.
 Correction.
 I was massively skeptical.

-And now… Billie Eilish has joined these iconic ranks.
+And now… Billie Eilish has joined their esteemed ranks.

-If that seems as odd as the patch of sour-apple-green hair on the top of Eilish’s head, you and I are operating on the same wavelength.
+Now if that names seems as odd as the patch of sour-apple-green hair on the top of Eilish’s head, you and I are on the same page.

 Angsty teen.
 Pop sensation.
 Voice as low and depressing as a moody whisper.
-Was this the right fit for Bond or just a feeble attempt to attract a younger audience to one of Hollywood’s oldest franchises?
+Was this the right fit for Bond or just an attempt to attract a younger audience to one of Hollywood’s oldest franchises?

-Bond themes are famous for being bold, theatrical, and grandiose, with soaring vocals and sweeping melodies leading the charge.
+Bond themes, however, are famous for being theatrical and grandiose, with soaring vocals and sweeping stringed melodies leading the charge.
 Billie Eilish’s voice, like her music, has none of that.
-So why is “No Time to Die” such a perfect fit for today’s James Bond?

-Stripped of all grandeur, glamour, and theatrically, “No Time to Die” is a brooding, emotional, and subdued reflection of who James Bond has become in the modern era.
-Lonely.
-Brooding.
-Broken.
-Subdued.
-Words that describe Daniel Craig’s James Bond to perfection.
+Stripped of all grandeur, glamour, and theatrically, “No Time to Die” is a brooding, emotional, and subdued mirror of who James Bond has become, at least throughout the four Daniel Craig entries.

-In the climax of Skyfall (2012), Bond was stripped of all the things he normally relied on (or hid behind) as he tried to protect the one person he cared about most: M (Judy Dench).
-And in the end, he watched his surrogate mother and the one person who believed in him, die in his arms.
+In Skyfall (2012), Bond was stripped of everything he relied on (or hidden behind) as he tried to protect his secret service mother, M (Judy Dench).
+And in the end, he watched his surrogate mother and the one person who believed in him die in his arms.

-The fact that James Bond is back for another mission in No Time to Die, may answer that question.
+The fact that James Bond is back for another mission in No Time to Die, may have already answered that question for us.

-I’ve said it before: the trajectory of Bond’s life is ultimately tragedy.
+I’ve said it before: the trajectory of Bond’s life (at least this Bond) is ultimately tragedy.

 This is the theme the Bond writers have been building to since Casino Royale.

-Of course, James Bond will always be classy, sophisticated, resourceful, witty, persistent, and calm under pressure.
-These are entertaining and admirable enough traits.
-But the recent Bond films have also shown us a much more complex and tortured hero, a man who is deeply tormented by the costs of his profession and the consequences of the life he lives and the lives he’s taken.
-This is a broken man, shattered by the violence of the double-O life.
+Of course, James Bond will always be sophisticated, resourceful, witty, persistent, and calm under pressure.
+These are admirable traits.
+But the recent Bond films have also shown us a much more complex hero, a man who is deeply tormented by the cost of his profession and the lives he has taken without necessarily emasculating one of cinema's greatest heroes.
+Let's hope that never changes.

-Following the tone set by its predecessors in Adele’s “Skyfall” and Sam Smith’s “Writing’s on the Wall”, Billie Eilish’s “No Time to Die” has the emotional resonance of a life that’s been broken and a heart that’s been lied to, abandoned, and betrayed.
+Following the tone set by its predecessors in Adele’s “Skyfall” and Sam Smith’s “Writing’s on the Wall”, Billie Eilish’s “No Time to Die” has the tone of a life that has been broken and a heart that’s been lied to and betrayed.
 And how does one feel when they are broken with nothing left to live for?
-Hollow and alone.
+Hollow and alone?

-But in this instance, Eilish’s whispery, ethereal voice, balanced with traditional Bond instrumentation, captures these emotions to thematic perfection, perhaps more than any Bond theme we’ve heard in the series.
+In this instance, Eilish’s moody, whispery, ethereal voice, balanced with traditional Bond instrumentation and motifs captures these emotions quite effectively.

-There are many moments in “No Time to Die” where you’re just waiting for things to pick up and build to a triumphant chorus, the kind we’re used to hearing from traditional Bond themes.
-But this time, that booming chorus and belting high note are withheld.
+There are many moments in “No Time to Die” where we are waiting for things to pick up and build to a triumphant chorus, the kind we’re used to hearing from traditional Bond themes.
+But this time, that chorus and belting high note are subdued or withheld altogether.
 But maybe that’s intentional.

-Maybe the style and subdued nature of “No Time to Die” are meant to reflect all that’s been denied to the character on this journey.
-So instead of Bond being given the absolution he desires (and deserves), whether through redemption or his ultimate death, maybe Bond is destined to remain closed off and alone, saving the world but losing his soul in the process, an emotion deeply felt in “No Time to Die”.
+Maybe the subdued nature of “No Time to Die” is meant to reflect all that’s been denied to this character in these films.
+So instead of Bond being given the absolution he desires (and probably deserves), whether through redemption or his ultimate death, maybe Bond is destined to remain closed off and alone, saving the world but losing his soul in the process, an emotion felt deeply in “No Time to Die”.

-That is a moving and tragic arc for one of the longest running heroes who’s never really had one up until now.
-It’s also a theme I hope No Time to Die explores to the fullest in what might be Daniel Craig’s final outing as OO7.
+Now that is a moving and tragic arc for a hero who’s never really had an arc up until now.
+It’s also a theme I hope No Time to Die explores to the fullest in what is Daniel Craig’s final outing as OO7.

-Now the question becomes: does “No Time to Die” speak to events that have already happened in Bond’s life or ones about to occur?
+Now the question becomes: does “No Time to Die” speak to events that have already happened in Bond’s life or ones that are about to occur?
 Is this song sung from Bond’s point of view or someone else’s?
-We’ll have to wait until April 10th to find out.
+We’ll have to wait and see.

-So while I was initially unwilling to get on the Billie Eilish train for No Time to Die, I have found that this song beautifully honors the legacy of James Bond and journey up to this point, while also providing a wonderful, if not ominous, hint of what’s to come.
+So while I was initially unwilling to get on the Billie Eilish train for No Time to Die, I have found that this song honors the legacy of James Bond and the character’s journey, while providing an ominous, foreshadowing of what might coming next for Craig's OO7.

 Thank you so much for reading.
 If you enjoyed this post, tap the heart below.
-If you loved it, don’t forget to subscribe for news, updates, and fresh perspectives off the page.
-Thanks again.
+If you loved it, don’t forget to subscribe or share this post with others, Bond or Billie Eilish fans or both.